20 Facts About Waverly Hills

-During the 1930s, a short film entitled On the Front Lines illustrated the revolutionary new medical treatments at several tuberculosis hospitals.
-Included in it was the Waverly Hills Sanatorium.
-It is one of the few films to capture the hospital in use.
+During the 1930s, a short film entitled On the Frontlines illustrated the revolutionary new medical treatments at several tuberculosis hospitals, including Waverly Hills Sanatorium.
+It is one of the few films of the hospital in use.

 In 1883, the plot of land where Waverly Hills currently sits was purchased by Major Thomas H. Hays, who built the family home there.
 Since it was too far from any sort of school, Hays opened his own on the land so his daughters could learn there.

 3. The Name